Skip to main content

 Lost - This means that the chargeback was settled in the customer's favor.

-Response Needed! - Merchant has opportunity to submit evidence to the bank to dispute the chargeback.
+Response Needed! - The merchant has the opportunity to submit evidence to the bank to dispute the chargeback.

 Forfeited - This means that the merchant agrees with and has accepted the chargeback.